 In order to establish specific targets on the road to achieving the Area goals and objectives and monitor them each year, a Performance Measurement System was developed that will be used each year with the submission of the Annual Performance Report.
-The Performance Measurement System includes objectives, outcomes as well as measurable outcome statements to identify how the Area is pro- established objectives. ogressing towards the
+The Performance Measurement System includes objectives, outcomes as well as measurable outcome statements to identify how the Area is progressing towards the established objectives.

-FFY 2025 - County Fiscal Year 2025 Annual Action Plan
+FFY 2025 - County Fiscal Year 2026 Annual Action Plan